PROTECTING AMERICA’S CHILDREN FROM UNSAFE CHILD BOOSTER SEATS

 Cohen Milstein – A Leader in Child Booster Seat Litigation and Advocacy

-In Florida, we successfully led the charge in lobbying efforts before the Florida legislature, resulting in passage of SB 518, a state law requiring children under age five to be secured in federally-approved child-restraint devices.
+In Florida, we successfully led the charge to lobby the Florida legislature, resulting in passage of SB 518, a state law requiring children under age five to be secured in federally-approved child-restraint devices.

-Cohen Milstein’s Child Car and Booster Seat Team is led by Theodore J. Leopold, a nationally renowned trial lawyer, who has tried to verdict multimillion-dollar jury trials throughout the United States, including a $131 million jury verdict against the Ford Motor Company – the ninth largest verdict against a U.S. automobile company (Cole v.
-Ford); Leslie M. Kroeger, a highly respected trial lawyer, who has been at the forefront of Cohen Milstein’s booster seat lobbying efforts.
-In 2015, Ms. Kroeger was awarded the Champion of Consumer Safety Award by the Florida Justice Association (FJA), and she was one of three finalists for the Professional Women in Advocacy (PWIA) Excellence in Advocacy Award for her lobbying efforts before the Florida legislature, resulting in passage of SB 518.
-She currently serves on the Board of Directors of Guardians for New Futures and oversees a Safe Kids bi-annual booster-seat give-away event; and Adam J. Langino, who has published has published several articles on child safety issues, including “A Gap in Child Seat Safety,” Florida Justice Journal, and has been interviewed by national and local media outlets, including Bloomberg.
-In July 2017, Mr. Langino was elected to serve as the Newsletter Chair for the Products Liability Section of the American Association of Justice.
-The National Trial Lawyers has named Mr. Langino one of the Top 100 Trial Lawyers in Florida since 2013.
+Our Child Car and Booster Seat Team is led by Theodore J. Leopold, a nationally renowned trial lawyer, who has tried to verdict multimillion-dollar jury trials throughout the United States, including a $131 million jury verdict against the Ford Motor Company – the ninth largest verdict against a U.S. automobile company (Cole v.
+Ford); Leslie M. Kroeger, a highly respected trial lawyer, who has been at the forefront of our firm's booster seat lobbying efforts.
+In 2015, Ms. Kroeger was awarded the Champion of Consumer Safety Award by the Florida Justice Association, and she was one of three finalists for the Professional Women in Advocacy Excellence in Advocacy Award for her lobbying efforts before the Florida legislature, resulting in passage of SB 518.
+She serves on the Board of Directors of Guardians for New Futures and is the driving force behind a Safe Kids bi-annual booster-seat give-away.

 What is a Child booster seat?